pennersr/django-allauth/docs/account/configuration.rst

 ``ACCOUNT_SIGNUP_FORM_HONEYPOT_FIELD`` (default: ``None``)
   A string value that will be used as the HTML 'name' property on a honeypot input field on the sign up form.
-Honeypot fields are hidden to normal users but might be filled out by niave spam bots.
+Honeypot fields are hidden to normal users but might be filled out by naive spam bots.
 When the field is filled out the app will not create a new user and attempt to fool the bot with a fake successful response.
 We recommend setting this to some believable value that your app does not actually collect